M Equilibrium: A theory of beliefs and choices in games: An Experimental Test of Equilibrium

-After all subjects had submitted their choices and beliefs, they would be shown their opponent's choice, the points on the belief slider chosen by the computer, and whether their submitted beliefs were close enough to their opponent's actual play to win the prize.
-Their payoff in each round was randomly selected to be either their payoff from the game or their payoff from the belief elicitation task.
-This was done to avoid subjects hedging between the two tasks.
-At the end of the experiment, subjects were informed of their total earnings and paid.
+After all subjects had submitted their choices and beliefs, they were shown their opponent's choice, and the results of the belief elicitation task.
+To avoid hedging, their payoff in each round was randomly selected to be either their payoff from the game or their payoff from the belief elicitation task.
+At the end of the experiment, subjects were informed about their total earnings and paid in cash.